grafana/grafana/docs/sources/enterprise/access-control/about-rbac.md

 By using RBAC you can provide users with permissions that extend the permissions available with basic roles.
 For example, you can use RBAC to:

-- Modify existing basic roles, for example, enable an editor to create reports
+- Modify existing basic roles: for example, enable an editor to create reports
-- Assign fixed roles to users and teams
+- Assign fixed roles to users and teams: for example, grant an engineering team the ability to create data sources
+- Create custom roles: for example, a role that allows users to create and edit dashboards, but not delete them

+Basic roles contain multiple fixed roles.
+Fixed roles in turn contain multiple permissions, each of which has an action and a scope.
+Here is an example of the hierarchy of Basic roles, fixed roles, permissions, actions, and scopes.
+- **Basic role:** `Viewer`
+  - **Fixed role:** `fixed:datasources:reader`
-- Create custom roles
+    - **Permission:**
+      - **Action:** `datasources:read`
+      - **Scope:** `datasources:*`

 ## Basic roles